mlivshutz/zach_wilson_ai_bootcamp_hwk1/README.md

 ```
 "What is FastAPI and how does it work?"
 "Tell me about vector databases and Zilliz Cloud"
-"How do I implement similarity search with managed vector databases?"
+"How do I implement similarity search with Zilliz Cloud?"
 "What are the benefits of RAG systems using cloud infrastructure?"
 ```